azyablov/nuage_bgp_blob_validator/README.md

 # Simple NUAGE BGP BLOG validator

-Python script is using Nuage BGP schemas to validate provide BGP BLOBs.
+Python script is using Nuage BGP schemas to validate BGP BLOBs.

 You can validate BGP policies by using option```-p``` and BGP neighbor BLOBs by using option```-n```.